openstad/openstad-image-server/README.md

 For every site create a row in the MySQL clients table.
 Generate a random token that's safe.
 Currently there is no interface for creating so create it command line or through an mysql interface like sequelpro or phpmyadmin.

 ## Uploading an image
 Example with node.js, using node-fetch & form-data.
 Notice dotenv is used for API values.
+Pass the access_token that you've generated for the client.
+(For security make sure it's over HTTPS)

 ```
 const FormData = require('form-data');